Skip to main content

 High Unsubscribe Rates

-Traditional free YouTube subscriber methods lead to 60-80% unsubscribe rates within days of subscribing.
+Traditional free YouTube subscriber methods lead to 60-80% unsubscribe rates within days.
+According to CollabPals platform data, sub4sub subscribers are 4x more likely to unsubscribe than niche-matched collaboration subscribers.

 Zero Watch Time